-Gorilla Tours in Uganda are the major activities done at Bwindi Impenetrable Forest in western Uganda.
+Gorilla Tours in Uganda are the major activities done at Bwindi Impenetrable Forest and Mgahinga National Park in south western Uganda.
 The country is endowed with the rare endangered mountain gorillas found in Bwindi Impenetrable Forest.
 The gorillas number to about half the world’s mountain gorilla population.
 Groped in several families found in Bwindi Forest which spreads across the districts if Kabale, Kanungu and Kisoro in south western Uganda.
 Gorilla Tracking in Uganda is done at these habituated groups where a minimum of 8 guests are allowed per group.
 Gorilla Visitors come to Uganda every day from the various countries of the world and total in several thousand every year.

-For one to trek gorillas in Bwindi Forest, one must have a gorilla trekking permit.
+For one to trek gorillas in Bwindi Forest, one must have a gorilla permit.
 A gorillas trekking permit is a ticket that allows a tourist permission to enter into the forest to track mountain gorillas.
 This is done with the help of guides and rangers allocated by the park management under Uganda Wildlife Authority (UWA).